A fan’s guide – the club from early doors to today

 Pre-match beers for fans and casual visitors

 The area around Tannadice is dotted with bars.
-Three in particular have a United affinity although most are used by DUFC fans on match days.
+Two in particular have a United affinity although most are used by DUFC fans on match days.

-Recently up for sale, the Snug Bar on Church Street is a popular choice for those walking up to the ground from town.
-The corner Four J’s is another option.
+Still going strong, the Snug Bar on Church Street is a popular choice for those walking up to the ground from town.
 Small and loud with it, the Troll Inn is right behind the stadium on Arklay Street at No.17A.